Hyginus Kim Hee-jong

-Hyginus Kim Hee-jong was the 5th Archbishop, and current Archbishop Emeritus, of the Gwangju.
+Hyginus Kim Hee-jong (Korean: 김희중; born January 21, 1947) is a Roman Catholic priest.
+He was the 5th Archbishop and current Archbishop Emeritus, of Gwangju.
 Born in Mokpo, South Jeolla Province, Korea in 1947, he was ordained a priest of the Archdiocese of Gwangju in 1975.
 On 24 June 2003, he was appointed Auxiliary Bishop of the Archdiocese.

 On 25 March 2010, he succeeded Archbishop Andreas Choi Chang-mou.
 He was elected President of the Catholic Bishops' Conference of Korea in 2014.